-Chzon studio redesigned the boarding gate area in Terminal 2G with the aim of creating a dynamic representation of Paris' design and history in a typically utilitarian area of the airport.
+Chzon redesigned the boarding gate area in Terminal 2G with the aim of creating a dynamic representation of Paris' design and history in a typically utilitarian area of the airport.

 The 1,300-square-meter space is populated by rounded seating in dark blue and green upholstery, which takes aesthetic cues from the 1960s and 1970s, arranged in benches, booths and pairs.